beltram/rs-training/slides/error-handling/or-and.md

 ## or() / and()

-* This works exactly like logical combinators or, else and xor (available on nightly)
+* This works exactly like logical operators or, else and xor (available on nightly)

 ```rust
 let o1: Result<&str, &str> = Ok("ok1");